AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/create-a-scenario.md

    The two most common types of modules are actions and triggers.
 For more information, see [Types of modules](../../workfront-fusion/modules/module-types.md).

-1. Continue on to [Connect the module's app or web service to [!DNL Workfront Fusion]](#connect-the-modules-app-or-web-service-to-dnl-workfront-fusion).
+1. Continue on to [Connect the module's app or web service to [!DNL Workfront Fusion]](#connect-the-modules-app-or-web-service-to-workfront-fusion).

 ## Connect the module's app or web service to [!DNL Workfront Fusion]